 Is your weight noticeably up or down?
 A weight change of more than 5% in a month when you have not been trying to gain or lose weight might be a sign of depression.
 Be it a rubbish diet or weight change take corrective action or seek out help because you matter.

 - Exercise – When was the last time I did any?
 I cycle pretty much everywhere.
-If you tease me about my Brompton then I will remind you that I am saving the planet one ride at a time.
-If I’m not regularly biking, then I am ill or depressed.
+If I’m not regularly biking, then I am ill or depressed or on my way to being so.

-Beyond cycling, I have to maintain a mix of Yoga, Pilates, Tai Chi & resistance training.
-Not because I’m an endorphin junkie, but because meditative arts help quiet my mind and have re-taught me how to breath and because I like cake and exercise allows me to eat it often.
+Beyond cycling, I try to maintain a mix of Yoga, Tai Chi & resistance training.
+Not because I’m an endorphin junkie, but because meditative arts help quiet my mind and have re-taught me how to breath and because I like cake, and exercise allows me to eat it often without regret.

 You may hate exercise but we all need to do some, so find something that you can tolerate and do it regularly.
 Pick a team sport or a gym class or go for a walk: whatever it is commit to doing it regularly and make sure you get your heart rate up: because you matter.